-We all recognise the kit that keeps us physically safe at work but we’re going to think about the things that protect you psychologically as you encounter hazardous experiences.
+We all recognise the kit that keeps us physically safe but we’re going to think about the things that protect you psychologically as you encounter hazardous experiences.

 It’s important you have the correct armour for your role and that you understand how it works.
 With this knowledge you'll be able to make sure you and your colleagues are wearing it correctly and recognise when it might get breached.

 Whatever your role, you will have a job to do and procedures to follow.
-You won’t be a passive or helpless observer.
-Instead you will have an active and positive role in the face of trauma exposure, and this will protect you.
+This means you have an active and positive role in the face of trauma exposure which will protect you.

 Your identity as a responder, your training and even your uniform allow you have a professional rather than a personal response to the situation you face.

 You have a job to do and your focus is on doing it to the best of your ability.
-Whether you’re dealing with a victim of crime, interviewing a suspect or gathering evidence, your focus is on the task at hand rather than on people’s experiences and suffering.
+Whether you’re dealing with a casualty, giving instructions to someone over the phone or recovering a body, your focus is on the task at hand rather than on people’s experiences and suffering.

 Being able to distance yourself doesn’t mean you’re hard hearted and often the emotional impact will come later when you reflect on what happened.
 Instead, the ability to focus on the job you must do is an important part of your Protective Armour.
 You’re using your brain more than your heart.

-When you join the police service you’ve got a good idea what the job will involve.
-It’s not a surprise to find yourself at the scene of a crime or accident, to witness the aftermath of violence or be interviewing people when they are at their most vulnerable.
-You have an idea of what to expect and this sense of readiness is protective.
+When you join an emergency responding organisation you know that you will have a role to play in keeping your fellow citizens safe.
+It’s not a surprise to find yourself at the scene of an accident, crime or health emergency.
+You have a good idea what to expect and this sense of readiness is protective.

 Readiness allows you to prepare physically, psychologically, and emotionally and helps you can focus on what you need to do.
 It doesn't prevent you being affected (see When it might be breached) but it helps.